 Figure 48 displays the average number of articles published as listed in the ISI database per ranked faculty member.
-For 2004-05 the number of articles per faculty member increased to 0.83, well above the standard of 0.70.
-Figure 49 displays the average number of articles found in the ISI database per ranked faculty member for each of the 11 universities for 2004-05.
+For 2005-06 the number of articles per faculty member increased to 0.94, well above the standard of 0.70.

+Figure 49 displays the average number of articles found in the ISI database per ranked faculty member for each of the 11 universities for 2005-06.
 Similar to the situation with respect to external research and training grants, the average number of articles per ranked faculty member is, in part, related to the maturity of the institution, the mix of academic programs offered by the institution, the maturity of those programs and the extent to which journal articles are a significant aspect of the academic programs offered by each institution.
 For example, journal articles are a more significant part of the overall academic program in the sciences and engineering than they are for fine and applied arts.

-Performance Area: Public Service Program Measure:
+Performance Area: Public Service Program

-For IFAS only, the percent of public service projects where the beneficiary is satisfied with the extension assistance Purpose of Measure:
+For IFAS only, the percent of public service projects where the beneficiary is satisfied with the extension assistance

 This performance measure pertains only to the University of Florida's Institute of Food and Agricultural Science (IFAS) Cooperative Extension Service programs and the public service they render.
 The data for this measure come from an annual survey of approximately one-fifth of the counties in the state.
 Each year the counties surveyed are rotated until they are all surveyed within a five-year period.

 Due to the process used in which IFAS customers are surveyed in different counties from one year to the next and the general nature of surveys, IFAS requested that the standard be set at 92%, which is the new standard established by the Legislature for 2002-03.
-Performance trend and current status:

-In 2005, no telephone survey was conducted, only the mail survey.
+In 2005 and 2006, no telephone surveys were conducted, only mail surveys.
 As mentioned in the previous section, the survey has been inconsistent from year to year.
-The mail only survey differs from the telephone survey.
-While the measure appears to have dropped in 2005 to 94.4%, this is above the prior two years of mail surveys which were 93.0% in 2003 and 93.1% in 2004.
+The mail-only survey has a lower approval rating than the telephone survey making comparisons between years difficult.
 Nevertheless, the record of satisfied IFAS public service customers is very good (see Figure 50).
 Given that different areas of the state are surveyed each year and that the services provided change from year-to-year, the results of the surveys suggest that IFAS is serving well the needs of the State's citizens.

 Performance Area: Public Service Program

-Measure:

-Of the total faculty effort allocated for public service, the percentage devoted to public schools Purpose of Measure:
+Of the total faculty effort allocated for public service, the percentage devoted to public schools

 This measure is designed to determine the extent to which faculty public service effort is being assigned and used to help K-12 public schools.
 The process for collecting data for this measure was not established until October 1999, nearly halfway through the 1999-00 year.
 Thus, the first data available for this measure are for the 2000-01 year.
-Performance trend and current status:

-In 2004-05, 10.1% of faculty effort in public service was devoted to public school (see figure 51).
-Of the individual universities, UWF contributed the highest percentage (30.0%) to public schools followed by UCF with 25.6% (see Figure 52) Figure 1.
-First-Time-In-College 6-Year Graduation Rates State University System Performance
+In 2005-06, 9.7% of faculty effort in public service was devoted to public school (see figure 51).

+Of the individual universities, UWF contributed the highest percentage (49.3%) to public schools followed by FIU with 25.2% (see Figure 52)